ixxra/gaussian-operations/README.md

 1. It aims to ease my linear algebra students life.
 2. It aims to help my computer science students to learn python.

-Your are more than welcome participate.
+Your are more than welcome to participate.